antzkr/LUKS-Container-Management-Script/README.md

 # SYSTEM REQUIREMENTS

-Only requirements are systems with hardware to support encryption and decryption, cryptsetup and associated packages, and debian-based environment (ubuntu, mint, popOS etc.)
+The only requirements are systems with hardware to support modern encryption and decryption, cryptsetup and associated packages, and running in a debian-based environment (ubuntu, mint, popOS, debian etc.)

 # INSTALLATION